“Hike Up that Second Mountain”: The Stockholm Writers Festival

 SAND: How did the idea for the Stockholm Writers Festival come about?

 Catherine Pettersson: I’m a writer myself and for years I’ve had to travel to other countries that have no reputation for being even bilingual.
 Italy has a big literary festival, Paris has big English-language literary festivals, and Stockholm didn’t have one.
-It’s crazy because I get the feeling that Sweden is even more highly bilingual English than Germany, which is pretty good on the scale of things.
+It’s crazy because I get the feeling that Sweden is even more highly bilingual English than Germany, which is pretty good in on the grand scale of things.

 If you look at a map of English skills around Europe, Scandinavia basically wins.